Eshu (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
-McQueen began his career as an apprentice on Savile Row, which earned him a reputation as an expert tailor.
-From 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
+McQueen began his career as an apprentice on Savile Row in the late 1980s, earning a reputation as an expert tailor.
+From October 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy.

 McQueen's personal fixations had a strong influence on his designs.
 From the earliest years of his career, he experimented with unconventional materials and visual techniques.
 He was fascinated with nature and often used related motifs and materials, including real animal parts, in his designs.
 He was also inspired by the work of his favourite photographers, and several collections had garments with photograph prints.
 He read widely to draw inspiration from world cultures, infusing his collections with concepts borrowed from traditional ethnic dress and jewellery.
 McQueen's Autumn/Winter 1997 collection It's a Jungle Out There had been African-inspired, featuring neck rings and animal parts.
 Neck rings reappeared in The Overlook (Autumn/Winter 1999) in the form of a corset that covered the whole torso.
 By that point, these hard moulded bodices had become a McQueen signature.

 The violent, sexualised styling McQueen deployed in his early career often resulted in the press accusing him of misogyny.
 McQueen consistently objected to this characterisation.
 In an April 1995 interview following Highland Rape (Autumn/Winter 1995), he had said that he designed with his lesbian friends in mind, and was not attempting to appeal to most straight women.
 Responding to press accusations that the designs in The Hunger (Spring/Summer 1996) were misogynist, McQueen similarly rebutted that most of the female models who walked in the show were lesbians.